Candidiasis

 2) Fluconazole (in patients who not previously treated with this agent) 800 mg (12 mg/kg) followed by 400 mg (6 mg/kg) per day or voriconazole 400 mg (6 mg/kg) every 12 hours for one day followed by 200 mg (3 mg/kg) every 12 hours.
 In the case of C krusei infection the preferred agents are echinocandins, LFAmB, or voriconazole.

-3. Pharmacotherapy duration: 14 days from obtaining a negative blood culture result and clinical improvement provided the infection has not spread to other organs.
+3. Pharmacotherapy duration: Fourteen days from obtaining a negative blood culture result and clinical improvement provided the infection has not spread to other organs.

 4. Supportive treatment: Granulocyte colony-stimulating factor (G-CSF) in patients with chronic candidemia.

-5. Removal of intravascular catheters: Should be considered on an individual basis (in patients with neutropenia sources other than intravascular catheters are more frequent).
+5. Removal of IV catheters: Should be considered on an individual basis (in patients with neutropenia sources other than IV catheters are more frequent).

-6. Patients with candidemia and endophthalmitis: Echinocandins should not be used as these drugs do not penetrate into the affected tissue.
+Echinocandins should not be used, as these drugs do not penetrate into the affected tissue.
 Management should involve an ophthalmologist as the patient may require intravitreal injection of deoxycholate AmB or voriconazole.

 Suspected Candidiasis in Patients Without Neutropenia: Empiric Treatment